Boxdove/rozetka/README.md

 rozetka
 =======
-Testting scenario with using such tools as
+Testting scenarios with using such tools as
 BDD,
 Jbehave,
 PageObject,
 Webdriver,
-Maven
+Maven.

+The goal is demonstrating of BDD in action.